robertkist/cmoria_rpg/README.md

 - Mac 68k: Retro68 (cross)compiler, Quickdraw graphics
 - Photoshop for the graphics authoring

+## Why make this same?

+This project is a labor of love: I enjoy coding.
+I want to learn how to architect a simple non-general-purpose game engine.
+I want to learn how to make different game systems (AI, dialogue, etc.), I want to tell a story, I want to learn how to create pixel art, I want to say "I made my own game!", and I want to do it from A-Z.

+## Why not use a game engine?

+I don't want to tie myself to someone else's technological decisions, including possible deprecation, change of engine license terms, upgrade cycles, or other changes.

 ## Why the CMoria Name?

 Moria is one of the first rogue-likes with a town level.
 My aim is to write a game with mechanics similar to Ultima IV/V. Like Moria it has a top-down view, town levels, and I might even add some procedural generation.
 The C stands for C (the language I'm using) ... or it could stand for cats, which will feature prominently in the story and the lore.